lsilva01/operating-bitcoin-core-test/managing-wallets.md

 `$ bitcoin-cli -rpcwallet="wallet-01" encryptwallet "passphrase"`

-Once encrypted, the passphrase may be changed with the `walletpassphrasechange` command.
+Once encrypted, the passphrase can be changed with the `walletpassphrasechange` command.

 `$ bitcoin-cli -rpcwallet="wallet-01" walletpassphrasechange "oldpassphrase" "newpassphrase"`